browserengineering/book/book/scheduling.md

 compositor thread will make scrolling janky unless you do even more work to avoid that somehow.

-[^servo]: The [Servo] rendering engine uses multiple threads to take advantage of parallelism in style and layout, but those steps still block, for example, JavaScript execution on the main thread.
+[^servo]: The [Servo] rendering engine\index{rendering engine} uses multiple threads to take advantage of parallelism in style and layout, but those steps still block, for example, JavaScript execution on the main thread.

 [Servo]: https://en.wikipedia.org/wiki/Servo_(software)